 You’ll see more than incredible views when you visit Glacier.
 Keep an eye out for these six fascinating animals.

+When a bear charged a family on a trail, bear spray likely saved their lives.
 Take the advice of a former national park ranger and Counter Assault, the company that makes the longest range bear spray.

 The Four-Legged Ranger at Glacier National Park